 Why This Strategy?

-Centre your branding strategy around a certain personality or attitude.
+Centre your branding strategy around a certain personality or attitude in your marketing communications.
 This idea requires a good understanding of the target market, but if effective, it can have a massive impact, pushing a brand towards a certain market through actions and tone of voice.
 However, this can also backfire and needs to be carefully performed and researched.

 Examples of Personality Branding